Fall 2024 – Spring 2025 Programs

 Elizabeth Packard was committed to the Illinois State Hospital in 1860 and was kept under lock and key for three years, all the while protesting her sanity.
 While her husband insisted to everyone that she was insane, Elizabeth was able to obtain her release.
 Realizing that current law allowed married women to be placed in asylums by their husbands, Elizabeth started a campaign to change that unjust law.
 Through her perseverance, her voice was heard.

 This timely living history portrayal by Laura F. Keyes shows how, throughout history and even up to the present day, women’s voices are silenced and marginalized when they dare to express opinions contrary to those of the men in power.
-To register

-Feb.
-21, 2024: A Community’s Guide to Human Trafficking
+Feb., 2024: A Community’s Guide to Human Trafficking

 Presenter: Elisa Munoz